-A discussion of how hard (and easy) French can be to learn for English speakers, answering the questions people often ask me: “How Hard is French for English speakers?
+This is a discussion of how hard (and easy) French can be to learn for English speakers, answering the questions people often ask me: “How Hard is French for English speakers?
 And is Spanish easier?”

 French is one of the easiest languages to learn if you’re a native English speaker (and even easier if you’re a native speaker of, or even if you’ve just studied another Romance language).

 We learned French years ago.
 I learned it as my fourth language.
 My initial rationale was that I wanted to go to West Africa.
 But to date, I have only been to New Caledonia (an Overseas French Territory) and to France.